Athletes express concern over NCAA settlement's impact on non-revenue sports

 So what happens to the non-revenue-generating sports which, outside of football and basketball, is pretty much all of them?

-It’s a query that’s top of mind for Ootsburg as she enters her senior year at Belmont, where she competes on track and field team.
+It’s a query that’s top of mind for Oostburg as she enters her senior year at Belmont, where she competes on the track and field team.

 Some coaches, too, are still trying to understand what's coming.